twisteroidambassador/pypylon/README.md

 ## Features

+(Features not supported by the original pylon is in bold)

-- Listening on native or ZeroTier network, forwarding traffic to ZeroTier or native network
+- Listening on native or ZeroTier network, forwarding traffic to ZeroTier or native network (i.e. proxying into ZeroTier or **out of ZeroTier**)
+- Supports IPv4 and **IPv6** inside ZeroTier networks
 - Supports SOCKS5 CONNECT command (initiating TCP connections)
-- Supports DNS servers configured on ZeroTier networks just like recent versions of ZeroTier client
+- **Supports DNS servers configured on ZeroTier networks just like recent versions of ZeroTier client**
 - Can join multiple ZeroTier networks simultaneously
 - Runs in userspace: no root needed, does not create a tap interface, etc.